liangzifei/MRH-Net/Train_Data/readme.md

-# The original histology data that used to generate the above data resources is dowloaded from allen database
+# The original histology data
+> (used to generate the above data resources is dowloaded from allen database)
 >> https://connectivity.brain-map.org/static/referencedata

 > Example allen hisology images form the original is the following: